 Entrance in Clarendon Road

-Children are welcome to observe the class but may only handle a puppy if in high school.
+Children are welcome to observe the class but may only handle a puppy without an adult if in high school.
+Younger children are very welcome but must work with an adult when handling a pup.
+Children who are afraid of dogs or those who might find it difficult to focus on the class, should observe the class from outside the enclosure.
 Either one of the two signed up handlers can attend classes, you cannot send anyone else in your place.

 Please do not bring your puppy to class if he has diarrhoea or Kennel Cough.
 (Kennel Cough sounds like your pup has something stuck in his throat.)